PapenfussLab/Canary/README.md

 |2|Length of start primer (bp)|24 |
 |3|Length of end primer (bp)|26|
 |4|Name of amplicon (Off target amplicons must start with "Off")|MPL1_2.chr1.43815008.43815009_tile_1|

+When using the `--normalise` flag, Canary will need access to a full reference genome FASTA file for correctly annotation 3' shifted variants.
+The location of this file is set by the properties file located in `etc/canary.properties`.
+Update the `genome.path` property to point to the genome reference.
+These can be obtained from [1000g](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/) for various genome builds.

+When using the `--tsv` flag, a tab separated variable file is generated to expand out all VCF Info and Format fields as a tabular file.
+The fields to be rendered as a TSV file can be selected by using the `--cols` flag and providing a file of VCF field names to output to TSV.
+One per line with an optional alias after a comma if VCF field names needs to be renamed in the TSV header. (see [cols](https://github.com/PapenfussLab/Canary/blob/master/src/etc/cols)).

 ## Contact
 Ken Doig, Bioinformatics, Cancer Research Department, Data Scientist, Molecular Pathology Department